 Nick had been keen to braai for the main course, but in true English style the weather was predicted to be “unsettled” and right on cue it started raining the morning of the lunch – so I decided to go for something cooked indoors!
 A peek into my pantry reminded me of something that another expat had sent me to try a while back: some Orchard Pig farm-pressed Somerset apple cider and juice.
 Fellow-South African expat Graeme and his business partner have about 1,000 acres of historical orchards near Glastonbury in Somerset where they grow a number of aple varieties, keep some very happy Gloucester Old Spot pigs, and make a range of excellent apple cider and juices.
 From medium to dry to mulled cider, to single-varietal cloudy apple juices (Jonagold, Falstaff, Bramley), to apple juice gently infused with the flavoured of ginger or elderflower – they make it all from their unsprayed orchards.

-And I'm apparently not the only one who thinks their products rock: they have won a slew of awards, including Great Taste, Taste of the West, Made in Britain and Taste of Somerset medals.
-(If you want to know where to buy some there is a list of stockists on their website.)
+And I’m apparently not the only one who thinks their products rock: they have won a slew of awards, including Great Taste, Taste of the West, Made in Britain and Taste of Somerset medals.
 We had already tried the elderflower and the ginger apple juice (both fantastic – perfect balance between sweetness and tartness and no chemically artificial taste) and had paired the very grown-up dry cider with the smoked salmon and avocado stacks that I recently made.
 What remained was the single-varietal apple juices (that I want to taste side by side) and the medium cider.
 The cider sparked a memory of a stew that I have not made for a couple of years and that includes cider, pork and prunes – the kind of thing that scents your entire house with the aroma of gently bubbling meat and spice while you chat to good friends.
 Decision made!

 As with most stews, there is no rocket science involved here, just a little patience – but if you take a little care with seasoning the meat properly before browning it and let the liquid reduce until it is a little gloopy, your patience will be rewarded a hundredfold.
 As one appreciative lunch guest said: “What is it about cider that just brings out the best in pork?”.
 Together with creamy mash and peppery buttered spring greens, it’s the perfect dish to satisfy my anglicised palate.